Summary

 - ^ Parnes, Amie (February 25, 2008).
 “Florida Gov. wants all delegates seated”.
 POLITICO.
 Retrieved November 9, 2023.

 - ^ “McCain scores Crist’s endorsement”.
 Miami Herald.
 January 26, 2008.
-Retrieved October 14, 2008. [dead link]
+Retrieved October 14, 2008. [dead link ]

 - ^ Ray, Whitney (January 27, 2008).
 “Crist’s Endorsement Helped McCain Defeat Romney”.
 Capitol News Service.
 Retrieved November 13, 2008.

 - ^ Flaherty, Mary Pat (October 28, 2008).
 “Crist Extends Early Voting Hours in Fla”.
 The Washington Post.
+Archived from the original on June 3, 2012.
 Retrieved November 22, 2008.

 - ^ Rabin, Charles; Lebovich, Jennifer; Caputo, Marc (October 29, 2008).
 “Florida’s Early Voting Hours Are Extended”.
 Miami Herald.
-Retrieved November 22, 2008. [dead link]
+Retrieved November 22, 2008. [dead link ]

 - ^ “Barack Obama Wins Presidency – CBS News”. www.cbsnews.com.
 November 4, 2008.
 Retrieved July 6, 2023.